rl1987/trickster.dev/tricksterblog/content/post/xpath-very-basics.md

 One way to use XPath in web scraping is to use within Scrapy projects by calling `xpath()` method on `scrapy.Response` object.
-Another is to use [lxml](https://lxml.de/) Python module that provides a Pythonic API to the funcionality of libxml2 library.
+Another is to use [lxml](https://lxml.de/) Python module that provides a Pythonic API to the functionality of libxml2 library.
 Either way, you will get a list of result(s) that can be empty if none was found.

 Let us go through several examples to demonstrate some key features of XPath that will prove to be